dev-sys-do/kudo/docs/proposals/cli.md

 **Workload :** A definition of a task (executable/virtual machine/container) to execute.

-**Ressource :** A definition of a user or a workload, something that can be defined and sent to the kudo controller.
+**Resource :** A definition of a user or a workload, something that can be defined and sent to the kudo controller.

-**Instance :** A ressource that has been applied to the kudo nodes/cluster, example : an instance of a container workload is representing the container running with the arguments of the workload definition.
+**Instance :** A resource that has been applied to the kudo nodes/cluster, example : an instance of a container workload is representing the container running with the arguments of the workload definition.

 ## Configuration